-This domain combines both time and frequency components and uses various types of spectrograms as visual representation of a sound.
+This domain combines both time and frequency components and uses various types of spectrograms as a visual representation of a sound.
 You can get a spectrogram from a waveform applying the short-time Fourier transform.

 No surprise that the initial application of MFCCs is speech and voice recognition.
 But they also proved to be effective for music processing and acoustic diagnostics for medical purposes, including snoring detection.
-For example, one of the recent deep learning models developed by School of Engineering (Eastern Michigan University) was trained on 1000 MFCC images (spectrograms) of snoring sounds.
+For example, one of the recent deep learning models developed by the School of Engineering (Eastern Michigan University) was trained on 1000 MFCC images (spectrograms) of snoring sounds.

 The waveform of snoring sound (a) and its MFCC spectrogram (b) compared with the waveform of the toilet flush sound (c) and corresponding MFCC image (d).
 Source: A Deep Learning Model for Snoring Detection (Electronic Journal, Vol.8, Issue 9)